 What’s So Important About Your Bunny’s Digestive System?

 Bunnies are true herbivores, meaning they should only be eating hay, hay-based pellets, veggies, and the occasional healthy treat.
 The reason why buns need so much fiber, which is found in Timothy hay and leafy green veggies, is because their digestive tract is much quicker than other animals.
-Everything is always moving and buns have to constantly eat to keep it running smoothly (literally).
+Everything is always moving and buns have to constantly eat to keep their digestive systems running smoothly (literally).

 Another important part of your bun’s digestive system is the cecum, which is a type of “pouch” that comes off the intersection of the small and large intestine.
 The cecum is responsible for fermenting and breaking down food for nutrients and energy and it’s actually the largest organ in a rabbit’s tummy.
 When functioning properly, the cecum helps turn unusable fiber into digestible proteins and vitamins.